jamesrp13/Alarm/README.md

 Because of the way that iOS implements security and sandboxing, each application has it's own 'Documents' directory that has a different path each time the application is launched.
 When you want to write to or read from that directory, you need to first search for the directory, then capture the path as a reference to use where needed.

-It is best practice to separate that logic into a separate method that returns the path.
-Here is an example method:
+It is best practice to separate that logic into a separate function that returns the path.
+Here is an example function:

 ```
 func filePath(key: String) -> String {